 First of all, both cool- and warm-season turfgrasses grow in South Carolina, and most winterizer fertilizers do not differentiate between these two categories.
 Fescue is a cool-season grass and grows best in cool temperatures.
 In the fall, you should fertilize fescue lawns with a lawn fertilizer according to soil test results.
 On the other hand, in South Carolina, warm-season grasses such as centipedegrass, St. Augustinegrass, bermudagrass, and zoysiagrass begin to enter dormancy during the late fall.
 These warm-season grasses can be injured by the effects of fertilizers containing nitrogen if applied in the fall.

 Many products marketed as winterizers contain a high percentage of nitrogen fertilizer.
-If nitrogen is applied in the fall, it should be done at least 2 months before the first average frost date.
+If nitrogen is applied late in the growing season, it should be done at least 2 months before the first average frost date.
 This will allow time for the turfgrass to go dormant before cold weather can cause injury.
-These dates would be August 15 for the Upstate and September 1 for the coast of South Carolina.
+These dates are August 15 for the Upstate and September 1 for the coast of South Carolina.

 When applied too late and too heavily to warm-season turfgrass, nitrogen fertilizer will promote shoot growth at the same time the plant's metabolism is slowing.
 This results in a depletion of carbohydrates and stress on the plant.
 The new, tender shoots are also less tolerant of cold temperatures.
 Furthermore, the additional nitrogen will be available to cool-season weeds, and may increase the incidence of large patch disease, which is very prevalent in the fall.

-Be aware that an excessively high rate of potassium fertilizer can cause foliar burn, or may compete with other nutrients for uptake.
+Be aware that an excessively high rate of potassium fertilizer can cause foliar burn, may compete with other nutrients for uptake, or may increase turfgrass susceptibility to certain diseases.
 Excessive potassium is especially known to affect how much magnesium is taken up by turfgrass, which will result in a lighter green turf color.
 Always apply granular fertilizers onto dry foliage to reduce the likelihood of salt burn.

 If selecting a winterizer fertilizer containing nitrogen, be sure that the nitrogen content is low, compared to the potassium, which is represented by the third number in the analysis.
 This will allow you to apply appropriate amounts of potassium without applying excessive amounts of nitrogen.
 To find the recommended fertilizer rates and times of application for various turfgrass species, see HGIC 1201, Fertilizing Lawns.